axibase/axibase-charts/syntax/udf.md

 import fred = udf_fred.js
 ```

-The JavaScript file above is loaded from `/portal/resource/udf_fred.js`.
+The above `js` file is loaded from `/portal/resource/udf_fred.js` and must be located at the `/opt/atsd/atsd/conf/portal/udf_fred.js` path in ATSD.

-On the ATSD server, the `/portal/resource/scripts/` path is mapped to the `/opt/atsd/atsd/conf/portal/scripts/` directory.
+On the ATSD server, the `/opt/atsd/atsd/conf/portal/` directory is mapped to `/portal/resource/` path.
+The subdirectories are mapped correspondingly, for example:

+* `/opt/atsd/atsd/conf/portal/scripts/` -> `/portal/resource/scripts/`.
+* `/opt/atsd/atsd/conf/portal/css/` -> `/portal/resource/css/`.

 ## Usage